pantrypoints/sp/content/en/research/countries/china/xi/chapter-09.md

 weight: 173
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

-Developing people's democracy and promoting political civilization is the consistent stand and unremitting pursuit of the Communist Party of China.
+Developing people's democracy and promoting political civilization is the consistent stand and unremitting pursuit of the CCP.
 After the founding of New China, especially since the beginning of reform and opening up, the party has persistently integrated Marxist political theory with China's specific realities and the characteristics of the times, and has embarked on a path of socialist political development with Chinese characteristics that suits the national conditions.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has consolidated its foundation and forged ahead into the future, adhered to and strengthened the party's comprehensive leadership, explored and developed socialist democratic politics with the people as the masters of the country, incorporated the comprehensive
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has consolidated its foundation and forged ahead into the future, adhered to and strengthened the party's comprehensive leadership, explored and developed socialist democratic politics with the people as the masters of the country, incorporated the comprehensive